vedph/gve-doc/usage/snapshot-sample1.md

 ![rendition of operation 1](img/ex1-03.png)

-Note on the left the two colored rectangles representing `v0` and `v1`.
+Note the indents, and on the left the 3 colored rectangles representing `v0` (=base text), `v1` (indentations), `v2` (replacement).

+> Of course the separation of indentation from base text here is just a matter of convenience to ensure a uniform model.
+We set the input text as plain text, and then separate its visual aspect (like indents) on the visual layer via a rendition feature.